The System of Bikram Yoga Poses

 Salabhasana - Locust pose

-Kiss the towel, lift both legs up, don't give up
+Kiss the towel, lift both legs, don't give up

 Poorna Salabhasana - Full locust pose